ockam

 • --identity [IDENTITY_NAME] (optional)

-Run the command as the given identity name
+Run the command as the given Identity

-• --as-trust-context (optional)
+• --no-retry (optional)

 Options